Zabrimus/jonglisto-ng/README.md

 * VDR plugin epgsearch (http://www.vdr-wiki.de/wiki/index.php/Epgsearch-plugin)
 * VDR epgd database (https://projects.vdr-developer.org/projects/vdr-epg-daemon/wiki)

+# Howto Build jonglisto-ng
+The build itself creates only a web-archive (war) file, which has to be deployed in a server.
+Tested servers are
+* Apache TomEE (at least version apache-tomee-webprofile-7.0.4).
+This server is also used to implementent jonglisto-ng
+* Payara Micro 174
+More Information can be found in the deployment chapter.

+## channel logos (optional)
+If you want to see channel logos, the go to directory tools and start the shell script build-logo-jar.sh.
+This script clones the picons github repository and creates png files for a massive amount of channel logos.
+The channel logo images are then copied to the application directory are then part of the application.

+## Build using Gradle
+Clone jonglisto-ng

+build jonglisto-ng
+   > ./gradlew standaloneWar

+The war file can be found in build/libs/jonglisto-ng.<version>.war

 ## Build using docker
-It's easy to delete the all images.
+It's easy to delete all images.
 The local system will not be polluted with maven dependencies.
+The build is a two step process.
-Build the build image:
+Build the buld image:
 > docker build -t "jonglisto-ng:build" https://github.com/Zabrimus/jonglisto-ng.git#:docker/build-image

 Build jonglisto using the build image:
-> docker run -v `` ` ``pwd`` ` ``:/tmp/jonglisto-ng/build/libs jonglisto-ng:build /bin/bash -c "cd /tmp/jonglisto-ng; git pull; ./gradlew standaloneWar"
+> docker run -v `` ` ``pwd`` ` ``:/tmp/jonglisto-ng/build/libs jonglisto-ng:build /bin/bash -c "cd /tmp/jonglisto-ng; git pull; ./gradlew war"

-## traditional build
-Clone jonglisto-ng

-build jonglisto-ng
-   > ./gradlew standaloneWar

-### Start jonglisto-ng
+The war file can be found in the current directory with name jonglistp-ng.<version>.war

+# Deployment and running jonglisto-ng
+Generally for all described solutions to run jonglisto-ng are the following step
-Before starting jonglisto-ng, you have to edit or copy two configuration files into /etc/jonglisto (see below).
+* edit or copy two configuration files to /etc/jonglisto: jonglisto-ng.xml and remote.xml.
+The configuration is described below.

-You can either deploy the jonglisto-ng.war into an existing servlet container (jetty, tomcat, tomee and others), or you can start the application using the embedded jetty server.
-The default port is 8080.
-> java -jar jonglisto-ng.war
+## Using TomEE (at least version 7.0.4)
+A hint before: TomEE Embedded 7.0.4 will not work.
+Unfortunetely the packaged libraries differ between TomEE 7.0.4 and TomEE Embedded 7.0.4.
+* Download the TomEE distribution (http://tomee.apache.org/download-ng.html, web profile) and extract the archive to a directory of your choice
+* optional: delete all (or unused) directories in apache-tomee-webprofile-7.0.4/webapps.
+Please be aware: If you not delete the directories additional applications are deployed.
+But this can be desired, see below.
+* copy jonglisto-ng.<version>.war to apache-tomee-webprofile-7.0.4/webapps
+* start TomEE with ``apache-tomee-webprofile-7.0.4/bin/catalina.sh start`` or ``apache-tomee-webprofile-7.0.4/bin/catalina.sh run``
+* stop with ``apache-tomee-webprofile-7.0.4/bin/catalina.sh stop``
+The application will be accessible with http://<server>:8080/jonglisto-ng-<version> (e.g.http://<server>:8080/jonglisto-ng-0.0.1)

+If you want another context, e.g. http://<server>:8080/japp, then rename the war file in directory webapps to the desired name, e.g. japp.war.
+To access jonglisto-ng with http://<server>:8080/ then rename the war file to ROOT.war.

+A TomEE manager application is available (apache-tomee-webprofile-7.0.4/webapps/manager) which is a minimal management application, which could be useful.
+But before using this application a change of ``apache-tomee-webprofile-7.0.4/conf/tomcat-users.xml`` is necessary.

+## Using Payara Micro (at least version 174)
+* Download the Payara Micro distribution from https://www.payara.fish/downloads to a directory of your choice but don't extract the archive.
+There exists two possibilities to start jonglisto-ng
+* Start jonglisto-ng using the downloaded Payara Micro jar file: ``java -jar payara-micro-4.1.2.174.jar --disablephonehome --nocluster --deploy jonglisto-ng-<version>.war``
+* create a self running jar with ``java -jar payara-micro-4.1.2.174.jar --disablephonehome --nocluster --deploy jonglisto-ng-<version>.war --outputuberjar <my_new_name>.jar`` and start the server and application with ``java -jar <my_new_name>.jar``

+The server announces the URL to access the application.
+In my example it is ``http://<server>:8080/jonglisto-ng-0.0.1``

 ### Configuration
 There exists two configuration files which have to be installed in /etc/jonglisto